Quantifying structural uncertainty in chemical reaction network inference: Discussion

-In this work, we have shown how structural ambiguities can be elicited from a CRN posterior.
-Having these structural ambiguities quantified can guide how the system should be perturbed in future experiments to optimise their utility in narrowing down structural uncertainty.
-For instance, given a handful of CRNs that plausibly explain some previous data, one can optimise the initial conditions of a future experiment to maximise the information available to discriminate between the given CRNs~\cite{blanquero_global_2016,silk_model_2014}.
+Understanding network uncertainty is important in biological systems beyond the biochemical settings considered in this work.
+Our departure from relying on a single network structure, which is often the case for sparse regularisation methods, allows for structural uncertainty to be quantified as a posterior distribution over networks.
+Structural ambiguities elicited from a network posterior can guide how a biological system should be perturbed in future experiments to optimise their utility in narrowing down structural uncertainty.
+For instance, given a handful of networks that plausibly explain some previous data, one can optimise the initial conditions of a future experiment to maximise the information available to discriminate between the given networks~\cite{blanquero_global_2016,silk_model_2014}.
 There is a need to develop methods that translate descriptions of structural uncertainty to optimal experimental design.
-The cycle of experimental design and structural uncertainty quantification is a promising paradigm for catalysing scientific discovery.
+The cycle of experimental design and structural uncertainty quantification is a promising paradigm for catalysing scientific discovery in biology.